1684520 F/Sgt Ronald C Kemp RAF 1922—2014

 Basha by night, Chiringa, mid 1945 (Walters collection)

 [211 Squadron aircrew relax over books and letters by the light of a hurricane lamp.
-If names may slip away over the passing of 60 years, faces remain familiar].
+If names may slip away over the passing of the years, faces remain familiar].

 We soon learned that the role of the squadron was to harass the movement of Japanese troops and supplies on the ground.
 For this purpose the Japs were using trains, lorries and river vessels including native sampans which were small wooden sailing boats.
 It was going to be our task to patrol roads, rivers and railways and to attempt to destroy anything we saw moving.
 These patrols were to be carried out at a height of about fifty feet and the Japs were in the habit of stringing tripwires across the rivers, roads and railways at approximately this height.
 They were also very effective with light machine gun fire against low-flying aircraft and for all these reasons it was essential to keep a sharp look-out.